 If you need assistance identifying a Data Executive or Data Trustee, please contact your DSA or Information Security.
 A list of Data Trustees is maintained on the IS&T Website (“TechWeb”).

-To assist with understand the relationship between the roles defined in section III, the following diagram has been provided.
+To assist with understand the relationship between the roles defined in Official Roles and Responsibilities, the following diagram has been provided.

 Additional Resources Regarding This Policy